NCAR/i-wrf/docs/Users_Guide/lulcjetstream.rst

 The Exosphere web dashboard provides two easy-to-use methods for logging in to your instance through a web browser.
-The "Web Shell" button will open a terminal to your instance, and the "Wed Desktop" button will open a view of the instance's graphical desktop (if enabled).
+The "Web Shell" button will open a terminal to your instance, and the "Web Desktop" button will open a view of the instance's graphical desktop (if enabled).
 Both views open in a new browser tab, and Exosphere automatically logs you in to the instance.
-For this tutorial, either options will work, as you will be mostly using the terminals.
+For this tutorial, either option will work, as you will be mostly using the terminals.

 If you wish to log in to the instance from a shell on your computer, you can do so following the information in this optional content: